Iximiel/cudaOnPlumed/Implementation.md

 `template <typename T> class memoryHolder;` will ease the memory management with an RAII approach (so no need to remember to call `cudaFree`).
 It `memoryHolder` is set up as a move-only object in a `std::unique_ptr` style.
 It initializes the wanted quantity of memory on construction.
 And has the following methods:
+ - **pointer** returns the GPU address of the allocated memory in the GPU
  - **size** returns the size of the memory allocated on the gpu that is accessible with the `copyTo` and `copyFrom` methods (in numbers of `T`, like in the STL)
  - **reserved** returns the size of the memory allocated on the gpu (in numbers of `T`, like in the STL), it may be bigger than the number returned by size
  - **resize** changes the size of the memory accessible, if the asked size is greater than the reserved memory, the memory will be reallocated, otherwise will only be changed the avaiable memory to the `copyTo` and `copyFrom` methods.
 A parameter regulates if the new array should contain the old data during a reallocation